UEFA.com works better on other browsers

 Next to the nightlife scene 🪩

 A vibrant university city, Frankfurt has plenty of nightlife venues specialising in everything from jazz to tech house.
-The Bockenheim student area, situated in the east of the city, is popular with younger visitors, while Bahnhofsviertel, close to the Frankfurt Central Station, is known for its historic evening scene and central accommodation options.
+The Bockenheim student area, situated in the east of the city, is popular with younger visitors.
+Tourists can find numerous bars and central accommodation options in the Bahnhofsviertel.
 Other nightlife hubs include the Römerberg area, known for cocktails and fine dining, and the tourist-friendly district of Sachsenhausen across the Main river.

 Getty Images